Josko/aura-bot/README.md

 ### OS X

 [Xcode](https://developer.apple.com/xcode/) is the basic dependency for building anything on OS X.
 Apple's development tool is a free download from the MacAppStore or downloadable in Apple's Developer Area (a free membership is sufficient).
+After you installed Xcode, go to its preferences and install the `Command Line Tools`.
 Without Xcode installed you cannot proceed any further and won't be able to build boost.

 The easiest way to go for boost is by using [Homebrew](http://brew.sh/).